-BFIN 520 Corporate Financial Planning 3(3,0) This course This course exposes students to the financial management of the firm for the purpose of value ma ximization.
-That includes capital budgeting, capital structure and working capital man agement.
-The course starts with an intensive review of main co orporate finance prin ciples, followed by advanced level coverage of capital budgeting , capital structure an nd leverage, dividend policy, long term debt, financial forecast ing and working cap ital policy.
+BFIN 520 Corporate Financial Planning

+This course exposes students to the financial management of the firm for the purpose of value maximization.
+That includes capital budgeting, capital structure and working capital management.
+The course starts with an intensive review of main corporate finance principles, followed by advanced level coverage of capital budgeting, capital structure and leverage, dividend policy, long term debt, financial forecasting and working capital policy.

-BMGT 500 Strategic Planning and Business Policy
+BMGT 500 | Strategic Planning and Business Policy